 Carol Ann Duffy, The World's Wife Review

-66% of users recommend this product
+60.0% of users recommend this

-Janet Lewison's Review of Carol Ann Duffy, The World's Wife
+Janet Lewison's review of Carol Ann Duffy, The World's Wife

 Carol Ann Duffy's The World's Wife explores the finitude and silences of romantic love narratives.
 The Collection's glittering monologues testify to the pathos and irony of 'enduring' affection, particularly marital affection, which historically and culturally have dispossessed women of their identity and speech.
 The reader's journey through Duffy's World's Wife is witty, uncomfortable and liberating.
 And then finally, just when we have become acclimatised to a 'worldly' acceptance of love unmasked and dissembled, Duffy offers the reader a profoundly intimate gift.
 This gift celebrates once more what we thought was irretrievably lost; the resurrection of a truly loving communion.
 Thus The World's Wife ends with her sonnet to 'Demeter'; possibly I feel her most brilliant poem, a poem which significantly celebrates an emotionally redemptive connection between two mother and daughter.